rocket-pool/RPIPs/RPIPs/RPIP-72.md

 This change enables the protocol to direct ETH from rETH commission to the pDAO, establishing a flexible and native mechanism to fund protocol operations and growth.
 It does not specify which share `pdao_share` must come from, allowing future governance to reallocate as appropriate given current market conditions and protocol priorities.

 Note: This was sentiment polled as summarized on the [forum](https://dao.rocketpool.net/t/protocol-funding-in-saturn-i-and-beyond/3555/12), with the key bit being that "there is strong consensus to at least build in a pdao share".

+### Permissionless distribution refinement
+As the team worked on this feature, they determined that there was no good way to avoid an oDAO duty to notify about all exiting validators in a timely manner.
+Given that notification, it was possible to get to the permissionless distribute with a single transaction to improve UX.
+There is also a correction to avoid using `minipool` namespaced variables.

+Note: this is being added as an item the team "identifies that impact their ability to deliver this upgrade", per RPIP-49

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).